edX Online

 Admissions requirements vary by program and school.
 However, most master's in clinical psychology programs require:

-• A bachelor's degree in psychology or a related field
+• or a related field

 • Transcripts